Unleash/unleash/README.md

 ## About Unleash

-Unleash is an open source [feature flag](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices) solution.
+Unleash is an open source feature management solution.
 It improves the workflow of your development team and leads to quicker software delivery.
 Unleash increases efficiency and gives teams _full control_ of how and when they enable new functionality for end users.
 Unleash lets teams ship code to production in _smaller_ releases _whenever_ they want.

 Feature toggles make it easy to test how your code works with real production data without the fear that you'll accidentally break your users' experience.
-It also helps your team work on multiple features in parallel without each maintaining an separate feature branch.
+It also helps your team work on multiple features in parallel without each maintaining a separate feature branch.

-Unleash is the largest [open source feature flag solution](https://www.getunleash.io/) on GitHub.
-There's 12 official client and server SDKs and 10+ community SDKs available; you can even make your own if you want to.
+Unleash is the largest open source solution for feature flagging on GitHub.
+There are 12 official client and server SDKs and 10+ community SDKs available; you can even make your own if you want to.
 You can use Unleash with any language and any framework.

 <br/>